 References in the IEEE style should appear in a separate reference section at the end of the paper with items referred to by numerals in square brackets.
 References with 3 or more authors should only list the first author, such as “F. Author et al., ….”.

 The authors should submit the complete paper that includes the text, figures and tables to the ScholarOne Manuscripts Central in one PDF or Word file (less than 10 MB in size).
 Providing multimedia files as supporting materials is optional.

 Additional materials may be included as online supplementary materials.

-If and when a paper is accepted for publication, the authors must submit a properly executed IEEE copyright form, sign an author consent form, agree to a mandatory page charge for overlength manuscripts or color figures.
+If and when a paper is accepted for publication, the authors must submit a properly executed IEEE copyright form, sign an author consent form, agree to a mandatory page charge for overlength manuscripts.
 Please use the link above to download forms.

 Copyright: By policy, IEEE owns the copyright to the technical contributions it publishes on behalf of the interests of the IEEE, its authors, and their employers; and to facilitate the appropriate reuse of this material by others.
 To comply with United States copyright law, authors are required to sign and submit a completed IEEE Copyright Form with their original submissions.
 IEEE returns to authors and their employers full rights to reuse their material for their own purposes.
 Electronic submission of the IEEE Copyright Form can be accomplished online.
 Instructions are available at https://www.ieee.org/content/ieee-org/en/publications/rights/

 Page Charges and Reprints: The page charge is voluntary for an accepted paper with 8 or fewer pages.
 However, the authors will be billed with the mandatory page charge if a paper accepted is beyond 8 pages.
 Detailed page charge information can be found in the page charge form in TBME Forms.